When I’m auditing websites, image optimisation has often been ignored more than anything, particularly technical SEO-wise.

 For responsive design, smaller images should be served to devices with lower resolutions.

-Different sized images can be uploaded or a server-based solution such as Adaptive Images (currently only PHP-based) can re-scale images based on the device browsing the website.
+Different sized images can be uploaded or a server-based solution such as Adaptive Images (only PHP-based) can re-scale images based on the device browsing the website.

-Depending on the niche this may be an impossible or overly-expensive task, but as is the case with written content, ideally your product images should be unique to your website.
+Depending on the niche, this may be an impossible or overly-expensive task, but as is the case with written content, ideally product images should be unique to your website.

-As mentioned in the conversion tips, high-quality professional images will sell your products better than lower quality photos (such as blurry or out-of-focus shots).
-Professional-looking images can also rank better in search engines – something Bing say they consider in their image ranking algorithm.
+As mentioned in the conversion tips, high-quality professional images sell products better than lower quality photos (such as blurry or out-of-focus shots).
+Professional-looking images can also rank better in search engines – something Bing have considered in their image ranking algorithm for many years.

 Content Delivery Networks

-Some websites store their images on content delivery networks (CDNs) – often this places the images on a domain other than your own – so this is something to be aware of as links to those images would benefit the domain of the CDN and not your own.
+Some websites store images on content delivery networks (CDNs).
+Often this places the images on a domain other than your own, so links to those images would benefit the CDN’s domain.
 It is possible to use a CDN and still have the images appearing to be hosted on your own website.
+This is ideal as it makes it easier if the CDN is changed in future.
+It’s also recommend by Google’s John Mueller, who says “there’s no SEO bonus for having them (images) on the same host/domain.”

-CDNs can benefit your overall organic traffic as they’re generally used to speed up website load times, especially for websites that have a large worldwide user-base.
+However, usings CDNs for images can benefit organic traffic as they’re generally used to speed up website load times, especially for websites that have a user-base outside the country the website is hosted.

 Can Search Engines See Your Images?

-For the costs and development time involved most clients I speak to don’t think the 1-2% is worth optimising for.
+For the costs and development time involved, most of our clients don’t think the 1-2% is worth optimising for, but it could impact a much larger percentage of revenue if the search engines can’t access website content.

-An image sitemap can be beneficial to inform search engines of images, though it depends on the size and authority of the website – if there are only 100 products for example, and they’re all within 2 clicks of the homepage, the website is unlikely to need an image sitemap.
+Depending on the website’s size and authority, an image sitemap can be beneficial to inform search engines of images.
+E.g. a website with 100 products within 2 clicks of the homepage is unlikely to need an image sitemap.

-However, if images can’t be accessed through crawling then an image sitemap can help search engines discover images they might not otherwise find.
+However, if images can’t be accessed through crawling, an image sitemap helps search engines discover images they might not otherwise find.

-I haven’t seen anyone else suggest or test it, but there’s a chance an image sitemap could be a small ranking factor if any search engines use the additional markup such as caption and location.
+I haven’t seen it tested, but an image sitemap could be a small ranking factor if search engines use the additional markup such as caption and location.

 Other Considerations and Further Reading

-That covers the main technical considerations of image optimisation, but if you’re a glutton for punishment you can look at serving images from cookieless domains and detecting User Agents (e.g. to avoid serving thumbnail images to GoogleBot so they only see the large versions).
+That covers the main technical considerations of onsite image optimisation.
+If you’re a glutton for punishment, look at serving images from cookieless domains, encoding tiny images with Base64 and detecting User Agents (e.g. to avoid serving thumbnail images to GoogleBot so they only see the large versions).

-Google even say “Consider structuring your directories so that similar images are saved together” – they recommend separate folders for thumbnails and full-size images or a separate directory for each category of images.
+Google even say “Consider structuring your directories so that similar images are saved together.”
+They also recommend separate folders for thumbnails and full-size images or a separate directory for each category of images.

-Screaming Frog SEO Spider – an SEO auditing tool – in terms of images it can crawl and show filenames, alt text and file size.
+Screaming Frog SEO Spider – my favourite SEO auditing tool.
+Image-wise, it can crawl and show filenames, alt text and file size.

-Web Developer extension for Chrome – annotates alt attributes and other image details onto a webpage, along with a load of other non-image-related useful things.
+Web Developer extension for Chrome – my favourite Chrome extension.
+It annotates alt attributes and other image details onto a webpage, along with other non-image-related usefulness.

-Optimising images with the following considerations will help images, and more importantly, the website as a whole, rank better in search engines:
+Optimising images with the following considerations will help images and the website as a whole rank better in search engines:

 - Descriptive filenames